willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Remember the idea of **[naturalness](https://www.wikiwand.com/en/Naturalness_(physics))**, that innate balance of focus where you can center on each part of the activity.
 * When we set things up and approach things in the right way, that defines our **[experience](https://www.wikiwand.com/en/Experience)**.
 * If you get distracted during a [visualization](https://www.wikiwand.com/en/Mental_image), just see it as another thought, and bring your attention back.
+* The more you practice, the more [relaxed](https://www.wikiwand.com/en/Relaxation_(psychology)) you are when you come into a given situation.